vaedprasad/StreakIT/Design-Document.md

 	*  User can login using Firebase Authentication
 * `TabBarViewController.swift`
 	*  3 Tab View Controller
-* `ListChallengesTableViewController.swift`
+* `HomeTableViewController.swift`
 	* User can view all their active challenges
 * `ChallengeDetailViewController.swift`
 	* When challenge is tapped open detail view of challenge including description
 * `ListNewChallengesTableViewController.swift`
 	* Presents user with list of default presets for challenges as well as the ability to create their own challenge
-* `NewPresetChallengeDetailViewController.swift`
-	* Opens detail view for preset challenge for user to add
-* `NewCustomChallengeDetailViewController.swift`
+* `NewChallengeDetailViewController.swift`
-	* Opens detail view for custom challenge where user can insert name, description, and icon
+	* Opens detail view for preset challenge or custom challenge where user can insert name, description, and icon
+* `CompleteChallengesViewController.swift`
+	* Use KolodaView to complete challenges with a Tinder-esque card swiping UX
+* `UserProfileViewController.swift`
+	* Display user profile including profile image, name, username, etc.

 ## Other